'The Master Photographer's Toning Book'

 Ideally this is pre-visualised at the taking stage, but sometimes inspiration comes later.

 For some, colour - or even a warm tone - is an anathema in a monochrome image.
-There is no absolute right or wrong about this of course, only our personal prejudices – which we sometimes choose to label right or wrong.
+There is no absolute right or wrong about this, only our personal prejudices – which we sometimes choose to label right or wrong.

 In fact, toning is such a large subject with so many ramifications that it is extremely difficult to cover every aspect of it comprehensively in a single book without it being either too complex and frightening for some, or too simplistic for others.
 A totally comprehensive book would run into more than one volume and would find too small a market to make it affordable.